pythonph/pycon-2015/talks.rst

 by Dean Armada

-Describe Data Center Design, Trends, Business and Environmental Issues.
-Introduce how automation using Python scripting can solves some of these Data Center challenges.
+Data Center Design, Trends, Business and Environmental Issues.

+This talk introduces how to do automation using Python scripting can solves some of these Data Center challenges.

 Expected length: *80 minutes*